FAQ ESO & Brazil

 - Could you say more about the astronomy in the Brazilian flag?

 At the technical level, the E-ELT project is progressing as planned.
-The Calls for Tender for the levelling of the top of the mountain and the construction of the road has been launched and the contract is planned to be awarded in November 2013.
-The Calls for Tender for the Dome and the Main Structure will be launched at the end of 2013 and the contract award is planned for November 2014.
+The construction of the road to the mountain and the levelling of the summit are well-advanced.
+The groundbreaking took place on 19 June 2014.
+The Calls for Tender for the Dome and the Main Structure have been launched and the contract award is planned for 2015.
 Brazil will miss significant opportunities if its industry cannot be awarded with contracts because the ratification procedure is pending.